learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 # Fitting a Logistic Regression Model - Lab

 ## Introduction
 In the last lecture, you were given a broad overview of logistic regression.
-This included two seperate packages for creating logistic regression models.
-We'll first investigate building logistic regression models with
+This included two separate packages for creating logistic regression models.
+In this lab, you'll be investigating fitting logistic regressions with statsmodels.

 ## Objectives

 You will be able to:
-* Understand and implement logistic regression
+* Implement logistic regression with statsmodels
+* Interpret the statistical results associated with regression model parameters

 ## Review